 Using an Aguilar TH700 amp and a mix of active and passive basses, the cabinets are put through their respective paces.

-The Elbee 10 is deceptively loud and punchy and even with an active five-string bass, it seems able to cover a lot of sonic ground, with a powerful low-end response coupled with a tight midrange.
+The Elbee 10 is deceptively loud and punchy and even with an active five-string bass guitar, it seems able to cover a lot of sonic ground, with a powerful low-end response coupled with a tight midrange.

 It also manages very well when pushed by the amp, particularly when I add a significant amount of drive to the signal.
 How it will manage on its own as a single cab in a band context will depend on the demands placed on it, but for home practice or acoustic-based performance, it will perform well.